 Rental property income is taxed at ordinary income rates.
 However, a whole host of deductions can reduce your tax bill.

-And depreciation (including bonus depreciation) is a substantial deduction that can allow the owner to avoid ordinary income taxes for many years of their operations.
+Depreciation (including bonus depreciation) is a substantial deduction allowing the owner to avoid ordinary income taxes for many years of their operations.

 Taxes on Real Estate Purchases & Sales